vaultplay-dev/vaultplay-draw-worker/README.md

 - ✅ **Recommended**: Use public, verifiable randomness sources
   - [drand](https://drand.love/) - League of Entropy's distributed randomness beacon
+    - **Best Practice**: Use `autoFetch: true` to eliminate manipulation window
   - Blockchain hashes (Bitcoin, Ethereum)
   - Public lottery draws

 - ❌ **Not Recommended**: Self-generated or private randomness

+### Auto-Fetch Randomness Benefits (v1.3)

+When using `randomnessSource.autoFetch = true`:
+- ✅ Worker fetches randomness at draw time
+- ✅ Eliminates window for manipulation between randomness reveal and draw
+- ✅ Randomness cannot be chosen to influence outcome
+- ✅ Full transparency - fetch time and source recorded in audit bundle
+- ✅ Automatic verification URL included

+### Privacy Considerations

+- **Email Hashing**: Emails are hashed with SHA-256 before storage
+- **One-Way Function**: Original emails cannot be recovered from hashes
+- **Verification**: Email owners can verify their entry by hashing their email
+- **Transparency**: Email hashes are included in public audit bundles

 ### Audit Trail